sgdy3/offline_signature_verification/README.md

 4. **template**: standard DeepLearing structures.
 5. **test**: codes to deploy some experiments.

-&emsp: The pair_ind folder contains the pathes of the signature image
+&emsp; The pair_ind folder contains the pathes of the signature image